pruizf/phil-latam-modernist-sonnet/README.md

 ### Corpus splits

-As regards the creation of the different ways to present the content in this corpus (`per-author` and `per-sonnet` splits), the paragraphs below describe each script, but `create_corpus.sh` already automates most of the workflow, with options to select which parts to run.
+The data were integrated in the [DISCO](https://github.com/pruizf/disco) corpus.
+As regards the different ways to organize data in DISCO (`per-author` and `per-sonnet` splits), the paragraphs below describe each script, but `create_corpus.sh` already automates most of the workflow, with options to select which parts to run.

 #### TEI Per-author files